Email marketing

 Source: Really Good Emails

-Adding those information saves your subscribers’ time and effort as it redirects them to resources responsive to their needs.
+Adding this information saves your subscribers’ time and effort as it redirects them to resources responsive to their needs.
 The ending: your customers won’t respond to your no-reply email, then receive an error message.

 Set an autoresponder